 To spread the word about food insecurity and the pantry, Dempsey has also created a Facebook page where she shares important information about food access as well as on- and off-campus resources.
-She’s also running a logo contest, encouraging students to vote on design submissions (the winning logo is featured below).
+Dempsey and Wardwell also held a logo contest, encouraging students to vote on design submissions (the winning logo is featured below).

 If you are an MCLA student who would like to order food, click here.